davidbarber/davidbarber.github.io/_posts/2017-03-15-large-class.md

 On the right above we show the same probability estimate but now simply also include the correct class in the set ${\cal{S}}$.
 The vertical scale is now sensible and the estimateed probabiliy is close to the true value.

+## Deep Learning Recurrent NLP models

-We applyied this method to learning word embeddings for a deep recurrent network.
+We applied this method to learning word embeddings for a deep recurrent network.
 Below we plot the log likelihood ($y$-axis) against the optimisation gradient ascent iteration ($x$-axis).
 As we see, standard Importance Sampling becomes unstable as learning progresses.
 However our simple modification stabilizes learning and is competitive against a range of alternatives including Noise Contrastive Estimation, Ranking approaches, Negative Sampling and BlackOut.

 {:.text-center img}
 ![fixing IS]({{ site.urlimg }}/aistats17_2.png "fixing IS")